 Pilatusstrasse 29, Lucerne 6002, Switzerland

-Much photographed, I had little time to take in the paintings, and their glory, as our group kept a sprightly pace, but a later opportunity came a few weeks later when we passed through the city of Lucerne again.
+Much photographed, I had little time to take in the paintings, and their glory, as our group kept a sprightly pace.
+A later opportunity came a few weeks later when we passed through the city of Lucerne again.
 The paintings are really a marvel and I wonder at the treasures that weres lost in the fire.

 Our dinner this night, was partaken at a Swiss restaurant, in the same medieval vein as the paintings.
 Restaurant Fritschi on Sternenplatz 5 so delighted the artist in me.

 Another amazing day, but I do have to ponder the safety of me and my daughter when travelling alone in a foreign land.
 I almost got lost making our way back to Hotel Astoria, but the map saved us.
-Safety of woman travelling alone is something we should ponder about before we leave home.
+Safety of woman travelling alone at night is something I often ponder about.